noelmcloughlin/linkml-project-copier/README.md

-# LinkML Project Copier Template
+# A Copier Template for LinkML Projects

-> This is a new LinkML project template that uses copier instead of cruft/cookiecutter and
-> replaces make by [just](https://github.com/casey/just) as command runner.
->
+This template uses the code-scaffolding tool [copier](https://copier.readthedocs.io/) to create a [LinkML](https://github.com/linkml/linkml) project.
+Copier supports code lifecycle management, allowing you to seamlessly incorporate updates into your project when the template is enhanced.

+* Early releases (0.1.x) maintain backwards compatibility with [linkml-project-cookiecutter](https://github.com/linkml/linkml-project-cookiecutter/).
+This facilitates to experiment with the migration of existing cruft/cookiecutter-based projects.
+* Later releases starting with 0.2.0 will gradually give up compatibility.

+The generated project uses [just](https://github.com/casey/just) as preferred command runner, even in the 0.1.x releases.

-> The starting point was https://github.com/linkml/linkml-project-cookiecutter/ (commit [1094cf2](https://github.com/linkml/linkml-project-cookiecutter/commit/1094cf2ce542028ab0017eaa059dd49cdde81fb5), date 2025-01-10).
+> The starting point of this template was [linkml-project-cookiecutter](https://github.com/linkml/linkml-project-cookiecutter/) (commit [1094cf2](https://github.com/linkml/linkml-project-cookiecutter/commit/1094cf2ce542028ab0017eaa059dd49cdde81fb5), date 2025-01-10).
-> The code from the [just command runner PR](https://github.com/linkml/linkml-project-cookiecutter/pull/127) was included (up to commit [3eb2522](https://github.com/linkml/linkml-project-cookiecutter/tree/3eb2522f5baa9e8f27ffb4ae28c0134a42d72c9d)).
+> The code from the [just command runner PR](https://github.com/linkml/linkml-project-cookiecutter/pull/127) was also included (up to commit [3eb2522](https://github.com/linkml/linkml-project-cookiecutter/tree/3eb2522f5baa9e8f27ffb4ae28c0134a42d72c9d)).

-A [copier](https://copier.readthedocs.io/) template for projects using [LinkML](https://github.com/linkml/linkml).

 ## Prerequisites

 The following are required and recommended tools for using this copier template and the LinkML project that it generates.
 This is all one-time setup, so if you have already done it skip to the [next section](#creating-a-new-project)!
 We assume that you have full internet access.
-If not please read our section on `working in isolated environments` (tbw).

 * **git / GitHub account**